-General Education: SCC: Area A; IGETC: Area 5B, 5C; CSU: Area B2, B3 Transferable to UC/CSU
+General Education: SCC: Area C; IGETC: Area 5B, 5C; CSU: Area B2, B3 Transferable to UC/CSU

-The study of the diversity and natural history of life in the marine environment with an emphasis on the adaptations of organisms to their environment.
-Students must successfully complete both the lecture and laboratory portions of the course.
+A non-majors course that studies the diversity and natural history of life in the marine environment with an emphasis on the adaptations of organisms to their environment.
 Field trips may be required.
 Some field trips may involve a fee.
 This course is for non-majors.
 NOTE: This course is not open for credit to students who have completed BIO 001 or 002.